 Personality

-Finally, the fourth P is personality.
-What is your personality call for?
-Some people are very emotional, driven, high-energy, like quick hits and they’re better on an emotional cell like an alarm system or satellite or things like that.
-Some people are very logical, engineer, number focused.
-They’re very technical and they might gear more toward some improvement or solar or things like that.
-So, ask yourself, what’s my personalitynand what personalities do you want to surround yourself with?
-Am I more blue collar and do I want to get into more the contracting type role?
-Or, am I more like deputy Young Buck that wants to be surrounded by a bunch of younger cats and maybe pest control you tend to have a little bit more of a younger upbeat vibe.
-So, like what resonates with the personality you’re with and then theother one with that is what’s the company’s personality?
-Companies all have their own culture or personality.
-A lot of people ask do I get into a big behemoth company with a thousand plus reps?
-Or do I go with the little startup company that has a lot of opportunity for growth and do I go with them?
-You have got to ask like,what environment do I want to surround myself with?
-What’s the personality the company?
+Or do I go with the little startup company with many growth opportunities, and do I go with them?
+You have got to ask what environment I want to surround myself with.
+What’s the personality of the company?
 What is this giving me in the value exchange?
 A lot of people chase a pay scale.
 They chase money.
-My advice is don’t necessarily chase the PayScale, chase where you’re going to be happiest and where you’re going to have an environment that’s going to motivate you to sell the most.
-The company where they give you a happy and immediately a very fair pay structure.
-When people go and finagle and try to negotiate these special pay scales and deals and things, like that it usually ends in an lose-lose situation.
-My recommendation is realize that the company’s got to make money.
-Create a win-win situation and get with a company that’s going to fit your personality.
+My advice is don’t necessarily chase the scale; chase where you’re going to be happiest and where you’ll have an environment that will motivate you to sell the most—the company where they give you a happy and immediately very fair pay structure.
+When people go and finagle and try to negotiate these unique pay scales and deals and things like that, it usually ends in a lose-lose situation.
+My recommendation is to realize that the company’s got to make money.
+Create a win-win situation and get with a company that will fit your personality.